castaway/dbix-class-book/chapters/03-Describing-database.md

 This chapter describes how to create a set of Perl modules using DBIx::Class that describe your database tables, indexes and relationships.
-The examples used will be based on a made-up schema representing a blog, we will introduce basic User and Post tables.
+The examples used will be based on a made-up schema representing a blog.
+We will introduce basic User and Post tables.

 Pre-requisites
 --------------